-At St John’s, we strive to be fully inclusive, providing opportunities for all our pupils to meet their full potential.
+At St John’s Catholic Primary School, we strive to be fully inclusive, providing opportunities for all our pupils to meet their full potential.
 We recognise that every child is unique, and can benefit from support in a wide variety of areas, be it academic, physical, communication, social or emotional as well as valuing the distinctive contribution that every child brings to our school.

-The range of methods that we use to support children in school is detailed in our Local Offer below.
+The range of methods that we use to support children in school is detailed in our SEND Information Report below.

 Sing and Sign

 Emotional Literacy Support, with our Emotional Literacy Support Assistant (ELSA)

 If you have any questions about special education needs, disabilities, or inclusion, or have any concerns about your child, please contact Catrin Geeson, at email@example.com.

 Supporting recovery from the impact of Covid 19:

 We recognise that the impact of school closure, restrictions, illness and stress caused by Covid 19 will manifest differently according to the experiences of children and their families and there are different avenues available through school for accessing the most appropriate support:

 BANES School Nursing Service - available any time for advice or support with healthy lifestyles, toileting, emotional or behavioural issues and other areas.
 For more information.
 Visit https://bathneshealthandcare.nhs.uk/childrens/school-nursing/ or telephone 01225 831666.